Table of Contents Show

 Can you reasonably anticipate preparing much differently in the weeks or months before the next test?

-In the absence of insufficient preparation, an unanticipated incident, or unexpectedly severe test anxiety, you are unlikely to improve your score for more than the average scores of 2-3 points for re-takers.
+In the absence of insufficient preparation, an unanticipated incident, or unexpectedly severe test anxiety, you are unlikely to improve your score by more than the average scores of 2-3 points for re-takers.

 You should also evaluate what else you might have to balance with test preparation in the weeks coming up to the next test and reasonably maintain your focus on LSAT study with everything else going on during that time.